HabanaAI/Model-References/MLPERF3.1/Training/benchmarks/README.md

 pip install -r /root/MLPERF/benchmarks/gpt3/requirements.txt
 ```

-### Run and time
+### Run and Time

-The latest Intel-HabanaLabs's software supports 8-bit floating-point precision (FP8) training for GPT3 model and MLPerf3.1 submissions for GPT3 have been conducted using FP8 precision.
+Intel Gaudi software supports 8-bit floating-point precision (FP8) training for GPT3 model and MLPerf3.1 submissions for GPT3 have been conducted using FP8 precision.
 Running the GPT3 model requires multiple machines.
 For example, 32 HLS2 machines: `HLS-Gaudi2-N32-PT system` or 48 HLS2 machines `HLS-Gaudi2-N48-PT system`.

 Please set the paths for the dataset and the universal checkpoint, which should be created during [setup phase](#training-data-for-gpt3-175b).